 Depending on the available ports on the PC, either an RS-485 to USB converter or an RS-485 to RS-232 converter is used.
 The figure below shows how connections are made.
 The converter must have galvanic isolation between signal input and output to prevent static electricity or other high-voltage surges to enter the data lines.
-An external power supply is required to power the SR05-D1A3-PV (5 to 30 VDC).
-An RS-485 to USB converter is usually powered via the USB interface in which case no external power is needed to feed the converter.
-If an RS-485 to RS-232 converter is used the converter may need an external power source.
-This may be the same supply used for the SR05-D1A3-PV.
+An external power supply is required to power the SR05-D1A3 (5 to 30 VDC).
+An RS-485 to USB converter is usually powered via the USB interface: in this case no external power is needed to feed the converter.
+If an RS-485 to RS-232 converter is used, this converter should be powered by an external source.
+This may be the same supply used for the SR05-D1A3.

-Figure 5.7.2.1 Connecting SR05-D1A3-PV to an RS-485 to USB converter and a PC
+Figure 5.12.1.1 Connecting SR05-D1A3 to an RS-485 to USB converter and a PC